IAEA Nuclear Security e-Learning Modules

 - Use of radiation detection instruments for front line officers *

 - Information and computer security *

 - Nuclear security threats and risks: cyber threats *

 To take the e-Learning, you will need to create a free NUCLEUS account or log in if you have an existing one.
 You can do so using these 3 easy steps.

 If you prefer to complete the e-Learning offline, you may use a desktop / mobile version of our system (click here for instructions).

 Learners receive a certificate after completing each module (and passing a final test, if applicable).
 Your certificates remain available under your account, but they may also be downloaded as a PDF or printed for one's records.
 Here are 3 easy steps to show you how it works.

 If you experience any problems, please refer to the frequently asked questions (PDF version).
 If the problem persists, you can simply report it using the 'user support' feature available in each course area.

-If you would like to be notified when new modules and translations are made available, please subscribe using the button below.
+If you would like to be notified when new modules and translations are made available, please subscribe here.